insysbio/LikelihoodProfiler.py/README.rst

 Intro
 *****

-**LikelihoodProfiler** is a package for identifiability analysis and confidence intervals evaluation which was originally writen in **Julia** language.
-See https://github.com/insysbio/LikelihoodProfiler.jl This is translation the package to **Python**.
+**LikelihoodProfiler** is a package for identifiability analysis and confidence intervals evaluation which was originally written in **Julia** language.
+See https://github.com/insysbio/LikelihoodProfiler.jl This is the translation of the original **Julia** code to **Python**.

 Installation
 ************